zht-code/HGTMDA/README.md

 # Installation
-HGTMDA is tested to work under:
+MHGTMDA is tested to work under:

 Python == 3.7